 In this article we will cover following rental-property tax deduction questions:

 - Eligibility Criteria to claim deduction for rental property?

-- List of rental property expenses which you can claim?
+- List of rental property expenses for which you can claim an immediate deduction?

 - What is Negative gearing?